How Stress Disrupts the Gut Brain Axis and Leads to Poor Sleep Quality

 To understand this loop, start with our foundational article:

-This second article focuses on how stress breaks the gut–brain axis and disrupts sleep at the biological level.
+This second article examines how stress dysregulates the gut–brain axis and disrupts sleep biology, including the role of a gut-brain sleep formula in supporting recovery.

 Common Questions — Stress, Cortisol & The Gut–Brain–Sleep Breakdown